eljojo/faircamp-fork/ARCHITECTURE.md

 Also if changes becomes necessary the thinking process can start from an already documented thought process, instead of starting at zero.

+## Heuristic to pick a cover image when there are multiple images

+The file name without extension is taken and made lowercase.
+If it equals "cover" it's our first pick, followed by "front", then "album".
+If there are e.g. both "cover.jpg" and "cover.png" in the directory it's going to be a random pick between the two, same thing if none of our "special" strings appear, then we just randomly pick the first image we iterate over.

 ## Steps/algorithm to arrive at release.main_artists, release.support_artists

 A release has *main artist(s)* and *support artist(s)*.
 Picture e.g. a